thepopupschool/thepopupschool/content/seeds/sagehood/sagehood-the-wisdom-stack.md

 2. Liberating Wisdom - *Spacious Choice*
 3. Activating Wisdom - *Wu-wei*

 You will notice that there each of these are rooted in an ontological prior - the endogenous root, as it were, of the wisdom.
-The three priors are: *the real, spaciousness, *and *spontaneous action. *These are ontologically embedded in nature *as our original nature. *Contrast this with the three *verbs*: *awakening, liberating, *and *activating. *They suggest a *becoming*, a process, a certain *specific *participation with the prior given. *Awakening* suggests pointing a light onto the real so it can be more perfectly seen, i.e. enlightening. *Liberating* suggests allowing what is actually there, to participate in the process, to release the space of possibility. *Activating*, suggest turning on or powering up a latent capacity.
-These are associated with the exogenous characteristics --- the practices, methodologies, pedagogies, mentorships and apprenticeships that convene to awake, liberate, and activate the prior potentials.
+The three priors are: *the real, spaciousness,* and *spontaneous action.* These are ontologically embedded in nature *as our original nature.* Contrast this with the three *verbs*: *awakening, liberating,* and *activating.* They suggest a *becoming*, a process, a certain *specific* participation with the prior given. *Awakening* suggests pointing a light onto the real so it can be more perfectly seen, i.e. enlightening. *Liberating* suggests allowing what is actually there, to participate in the process, to release the space of possibility. *Activating*, suggest turning on or powering up a latent capacity.
+These are associated with the exogenous characteristics – the practices, methodologies, pedagogies, mentorships and apprenticeships that convene to awake, liberate, and activate the prior potentials.

 This then, is the Wisdom stack model I am proposing for Sagehood.

-I hope you will enjoy and benefit from the upcoming series.
+---

+Here is a visual meditation on the three wisdoms of Sagehood, I hope you find it both meaningful and useful.

+<iframe src="https://www.youtube-nocookie.com/embed/B6jB5hiHm8Q" frameborder="0" loading="lazy" gesture="media" allow="autoplay; fullscreen" allowautoplay="true" allowfullscreen="true" width="100%" height="500"></iframe>

 ## Further Resources